 The menopause can cause various symptoms such as hot flushes and changes to your vagina and genital skin.
-Hormone replacement therapy (HRT) is a very effective treatment for menopausal symptoms.
+While some women will wish to take Hormone replacement therapy (HRT) to relieve their symptoms, others will prefer to consider alternative treatments which may ease menopausal symptoms.

 Non-HRT treatments for hot flushes and night sweats